kinda-gif/Non-IID-Data-Skew-Label-Distribution-Skew/README.md

 ## Usage

-The labelskewsplitter library offers a straightforward function to divide a Pandas DataFrame into multiple subsets according to **Label Distribution Skew**.
-It is especially useful for generating non-IID data scenarios in Federated Learning or for constructing client-specific datasets in distributed machine learning experiments.
+The labelskewsplitter library offers a straightforward function to divide a Pandas DataFrame into multiple sub-datasets according to **Label Distribution Skew**.

 ### Example